 Depending on where you are coming on there are actually plenty of ways to get to Tablas.
 We came in from Manila but flew to Caticlan and then took a ferry as it was the cheapest option for us.
 However, you can take a ferry from Batangas (near Manila) and go ferry the whole way.

 Our ferry was incredibly nice with beds instead of seats, televisions, and power charge stations.
-There is only one ferry per day from Caticlan but multiple from Roxas, Batangas etc. They will all dock at Odiongon port.
+There is only one ferry per day from Caticlan but multiple from Roxas, Batangas, etc. They will all dock at Odiongon Port.
+I book all of my ferries online with 12GO before getting the port to make things more efficient.

 If you manage to find a cheap flight, Tablas actually has its own airport!
 You can fly directly to and from Manila for about 500 pesos or 100 USD.
 This all depends on the going rate and how far in advance you book.

-So without giving you the timetable of every single option, just know you can go direct with ferry or flight from Manila.
-You can also get the ferry from Roxas, Caticlan, Sibuyan, Romblon, and Carabao!
+So without giving you the timetable of every single option, just know you can go direct with a ferry or flight from Manila.
+You can also book the ferry from Roxas, Caticlan, Sibuyan, Romblon, and Carabao!

 Where I stayed on Tablas